cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Gregor (n.):** A magical elf summoned by the forbidden word nationals. ~Caleb Sykes

 # H

 **Hammer (n.):** A percussive maintenance tool used to forcefully repair all mechanical problems on the robot.~Joseph Smith

+**Hard reset (n):** A common device used to manipulate mechanical machinery to revert to the original designed purpose, often found in the form of a large wrench or screwdriver.~lark95

 **Hard Stop (n.):** a device used to break parts of a robot when a sensor should be used but isn't; see Mechanical Monkeys~Jalerre